briancurt/pixelarity-download/README.md

 `./pixelarity-download.py <E-MAIL> <PASSWORD>`

-To force the redownload of already downloaded themes, supply the `-f` parameter with the value `True`.
+To force the redownload of already downloaded themes, supply the `-f` parameter.

 To do: Add an update current templates feature.